reubenmiller/c8y-devmgmt/README.md

 # c8y-devmgmt

-go-c8y-cli extension to set sensible defaults such as views to focus on the important information only.
+go-c8y-cli extension to provide some device management features.

 ## What is included?